Skip to Content

 Blackberry Overnight Oats

 This recipe uses loads of blackberries, which give it a beautiful color and pack these oats with flavor.
-They’re so delicious it almost tastes like you’re eating dessert for breakfast.
+They’re so delicious that they almost taste like you’re eating dessert for breakfast.

 image of blackberry overnight oats made in advance in cute mason jars

-The best part is that these blackberries overnight oats are gluten free, can easily be made vegan and are packed with protein.
+The best part is that these blackberry overnight oats are gluten-free, can easily be made vegan, and are packed with protein.
 They truly are such an easy and wonderful way to start your day.

 Getting the Ratios Just Right in Blackberries Overnight Oats